-Agri-PV combines solar systems with effective protection of agricultural crops, animal herds and breeding sites.
+Agri-PV combines solar systems with the effective protection of agricultural crops, animal herds, and breeding sites.
 The solar modules harvest valuable solar energy and convert it into electricity.
-At the same time, they roof the farmland and systems to protect against hail, rain or sun.
-The PV modules can be installed close to the ground, on stilts or in combination.
+At the same time, they roof the farmland and systems to protect against hail, rain, or sun.
+The PV modules can be installed close to the ground, on stilts, or in combination.
 Different solutions can be implemented depending on the crop or animal species and the necessary conditions.
-We support you from the development, engineering and procurement to the realization of your project (EPC) and can also take over the operation and maintenance of your system (O&M).
+We support you from the development, engineering, and procurement to the realization of your project (EPC) and can also take over the operation and maintenance of your system (O&M).

 Farm 5.0 describes sustainable agriculture.
 The aim is to preserve biodiversity, restore natural cycles and reduce CO2 emissions.

-We imagine Farm 5.0 as a combination of sustainable concepts: Agricultural land and flower strips in alternation create species-appropriate conditions for plant and animal life.
-PV modules on the agricultural land produce the sustainable electricity for electric agricultural machinery and the production buildings.
+We imagine Farm 5.0 as a combination of sustainable concepts: Agricultural land and flower strips on alternation create species-appropriate conditions for plant and animal life.
+PV modules on agricultural land produce sustainable electricity for electric agricultural machinery and production buildings.
 In this way, the entire farm becomes CO2-neutral.
 It integrates into the landscape without causing additional damage.
 Because the PV modules are used as roofing, the need for irrigation and pesticides can be reduced.
 In addition, the yield of cultivated crops increases thanks to the more controllable conditions.
-Surplus renewable electricity is sold to the village or city dwellers.
+Surplus renewable electricity can be sold to the village or city dwellers.

-In modern agriculture, the focus is on the digitalization or automation of agricultural processes.
-Farm 5.0 aims to create sustainable agriculture by combining PV modules, flower strips and crops.
+In modern agriculture, the focus is on digitalization or automation of agricultural processes.
+Farm 5.0 aims to create sustainable agriculture by combining PV modules and crops.

-Agriculture, livestock and fishing occupy large areas.
+Agriculture, livestock, and fishing occupy large areas.
 Stable conditions are advantageous for agri- and aquacultures.
-Canopies are expensive, machines and intelligent monitoring and control need electricity.
-If solar modules are used in dual function, additional land can be gained for the expansion of renewable energy production that is so necessary.
+Canopies are expensive, and machines and intelligent monitoring and control need electricity.
+If solar modules are used in the dual function, additional land can be used for the necessary expansion of renewable energy production.
 Farmers can convert their electricity consumption and improve the conditions for their plants and animals.
 At the same time, Agri-PV defuses the land use conflict and offers farmers additional sources of income.